Kumar Kumari for Yantra Yoga Instructors and Practitioners

-Kumar Kumari for Yantra Yoga Instructors and Practitioners who would like to teach to children by International Yantra Yoga Instructor Laura Evangelisti.
+Kumar Kumari for Yantra Yoga Instructors and Practitioners who have transmission and would like to teach to children by International Yantra Yoga Instructor Laura Evangelisti.
 In this course Laura will cover the distinct form of Kumar Kumari and how to teach it to children.

 Yantra Yoga for boys & girls

 Kumar Kumari is a method of Yantra Yoga designed specifically for children between 5 and 12 years of age.
 It was conceived and written by Chögyal Namkhai Norbu, taking into account the specificity of children’s physical size, energy, and unique qualities of breathing.

 Unlike the Yantra Yoga for adults where different forms of breath retention are practiced, in Kumar Kumari respiration is based on inspirations and expirations, and fast lesons that are beneficial for children.

 The particularity of this yoga is that breathing and body movements are combined with 10 sounds with power: the syllables of the six spaces of Samantabhadra (A’ a HA SHA SA MA), the three syllables of the Vajra Body, Speech and Mind (OM AH HUM), and the syllable Ham, origin of the Vajra.
 This helps rebalance the child’s physical or mental condition, ensuring a correct physical, emotional and social development.

 Due to its extremely beneficial potential Yantra Yoga for children is likened by the author to a ‘ great ‘ medicine because the practice of balancing exercises the functions of the five elements, regulates and strengthens the activities of five prana and all other aspects necessary to keep children healthy and ensure their seamless growth.